dynamicslab/pysensors/README.rst

 Dependencies
 ^^^^^^^^^^^^
-The high-level dependencies for PySensors are Linux or macOS and Python 3.10-3.13. ``pip`` is also recommended as is makes managing PySensors' other dependencies much easier.
+The requirements for PySensors are Linux or macOS and Python 3.10-3.13. ``pip`` is recommended as it makes managing PySensors' other dependencies much easier.
 You can install it by following the instructions `here <https://packaging.python.org/tutorials/installing-packages/#ensure-you-can-run-pip-from-the-command-line>`__.

 PySensors has not been tested on Windows.